How to stay safe when riding to work

 - Sit up as straight as possible – this will aid balance and make it easier to signal clearly with your arm straight out and at shoulder height.
 You will also be more visible.

-- Consider buddying up with a more experienced rider - they can help you find the quietest route or negotiate busier junctions.
-If you don't know anybody, sites such as BikeBUDi can help you find someone.
+- Consider buddying up with a more experienced rider – they can help you find the quietest route or negotiate busier junctions.
+If you don’t know anyone, try putting out a call on your company’s intranet or group email if it has one.